Damu: Worship

-It is uncertain which city was originally associated with Damu, though Girsu or Isin are regarded as the most plausible options.
-Thorkild Jacobsen proposed that Girsu associated with Damu was not the same as the city located near Lagash, but a different settlement perhaps located on the bank of the Euphrates, but his argument relies entirely on his proposed etymology of this city name, "prisoner camp," which according to him indicates that there could had been multiple places named Girsu.
-No evidence for his theory has been found in any textual sources.
+The original cult center of Damu remains unknown.
+Girsu or Isin are regarded as the most plausible options.
+Thorkild Jacobsen proposed that Girsu associated with Damu was not the same as the city located near Lagash, but a different settlement perhaps located on the bank of the Euphrates, but his argument relies entirely on his speculative etymology of this toponym, "prisoner camp", which according to him indicates that there could have been multiple places named Girsu, for which no evidence has been identified in any textual sources.
+Damu's association with Isin only goes back to the Ur III period in the textual record, which is sometimes considered an argument against viewing him as a god who originated in this city.
+Yet another proposal is that he originated in Nippur.